This article may contain compensated links. Please read disclaimer for more info.

-Below we’ve provided our recommendations for the best place to stay in Paris for first-time visitors.
+Below we’ve provided our recommendations for the best area to stay in Paris for first-time visitors.

 First-time visitors will love walking around the area’s narrow laneways, which are all lined with historic private mansions and gorgeous parks.
-The area is also home to some of Paris’ top tourist sites such as Place des Vosges, Hôtel de Ville, Centre Georges Pompidou, and Victor Hugo’s house.
-Nearby attractions also include Cité, Notre Dame (temporarily closed), and Sainte Chapelle which are located on an island in the center of the River Seine.
+The area is also home to some of Paris’ top tourist sites, such as Place des Vosges, Hôtel de Ville, Centre Georges Pompidou, and Victor Hugo’s house.
+Nearby attractions also include Cité, Notre Dame (temporarily closed), and Sainte Chapelle, located on an island in the center of the River Seine.

-With its lovely surroundings and proximity to various tourist attractions, its easy to see why Le Marais is regularly suggested as the best place to stay in Paris for first-timers.
+With its lovely surroundings and proximity to various tourist attractions, it’s easy to see why Le Marais is regularly suggested as the best area to stay in Paris for first-time visitors.

-The Latin Quarter in the 5th Arrondissement is another one of the great Paris areas to stay, particularly for first-time visitors.
+The Latin Quarter in the 5th Arrondissement is another one of the good areas to stay in Paris, particularly for first-time visitors.
 Located on the Left Bank of the River Seine, just south of Notre Dame, the Latin Quarter is one of the city’s most central districts and perfect for sightseeing.

-The Latin Quarter is where the Romans settled for the first time and as such, a few rare archaeological remains can be seen within the district.
-Also in the area, you will find beautiful medieval churches, charming squares, the Panthéon, Cluny Museum, Roman baths and Arena and the Jardin des Plantes.
+In this area, you will find beautiful medieval churches, charming squares, the Panthéon, Cluny Museum, the Roman Arena, and the Jardin des Plantes.

-Other top sights nearby include Saint Germain-des-Près neighborhood and the Luxembourg Gardens.
+Other top sights nearby include the Saint Germain-des-Près neighborhood and the Luxembourg Gardens.

-The area is well known as having a significant student presence, with several universities and schools of higher education being close by.
+The area is well known as having a significant student presence, with several universities and higher education schools being close by.
 As such, you can also expect a lively student atmosphere with many little bars and cafes.

-For those in search of a central location and good value accommodation, the Latin Quarter is an excellent choice for the best arrondissement to stay in Paris for first-time visitors.
+For those in search of a central location and good value accommodation, the Latin Quarter is an excellent choice for the best district to stay in Paris for first-time visitors.

 Best Area to Stay in Paris for Sightseeing